stevenmcewen/rugby-bot/README.md

 Principal: The Function App system-assigned identity

 Secrets are retrieved at runtime using the Azure SDK for Python (`DefaultAzureCredential` + `SecretClient`).

-### Configuration and Secret Management Philosophy

-The configuration system (`AppSettings` and helpers in `functions/config/settings.py`) is designed to answer one question cleanly:
-**“How do we keep the same code running in multiple environments (local, dev, prod) without ever hard‑coding secrets?”**

-- **Single source of truth for settings**: application code asks for a strongly-typed `AppSettings` object instead of reading environment variables everywhere.
-- **Key Vault first, environment as a safety net**: sensitive values (SQL server name, database name, storage connection, raw data container, Kaggle dataset) are expected to live in Key Vault, but can fall back to environment variables for local development or emergency overrides.
-- **Same pattern everywhere**: ingestion, preprocessing, SQL access, and notifications all depend on `get_settings()`, so switching environments is a matter of changing Key Vault + app settings, not changing code.
-- **Supports 12‑factor style deployment**: configuration is externalised, secrets are centralised, and rotating a secret is an operational change, not a code change.

-Together with managed identity, this means the system is secure by default (no passwords in code), yet still easy to run locally and easy to reason about at a high level.

 ---